Person of interest in custody after double homicide in Little Suamico - NewsBreak

 Related

 WRIGHTSTOWN, Wis.
 (WFRV) – A 17-year-old from De Pere sped away from officers on two separate occasions after she was ‘suspiciously driving around neighborhoods’ in Wrightstown.
-According to the Wrightstown Police Department, officers attempted to stop her vehicle near Wrightstown High School, when she sped away at...
+According to the Wrightstown Police Department, officers attempted to stop her vehicle near Wrightstown High School over the weekend, when she...

 Fox11online.com